Top Signs of Perimenopause: What Every Woman Should Know (and a Few That Might Surprise You!)

 This one has really hit me in the past year.
 Add that on top of my already overwhelmed and unorganized ADHD brain, and itâs a real challenge.
 Some days, just stringing a sentence together or remembering why I walked into a room feels like Olympic-level effort.
 Itâs not just forgetfulnessâitâs like my mental clarity packed a bag and left without a forwarding address.

-Good news: Protein, omega-3s, sleep, and estrogen support may all help your brain bounce back.
+Good news: Protein, omega-3s, sleep, and perhaps a bit of estrogen support (hello doctor!) may all help your brain bounce back.

 đŹ 8.
 Electric Zaps, Itchy Skin & Tingling (Wait, What?!)